-Janet Cooke Hansen is the founder and Chief Fashion Engineer of Enlighted Designs, where she has been creating custom illuminated clothing for nearly twenty years.
+Janet Cooke Hansen is the founder and Chief Fashion Engineer of Enlighted Designs, where she has been creating custom illuminated clothing for more than twenty years.
 She is well known as a pioneer and innovator in the field of wearable technology, and has created thousands of unique garments for a variety of international clients.

 This "dream job" combines her lifelong interests of fashion, art, and technology, as well as her formal training in engineering.
 Janet attended Harvey Mudd College in Claremont, CA, where she received a B.S. in General Engineering, graduating with High Distinction and Honors in Engineering.
 She also minored in art, and party-planned for several years as the chair of the college social committee.

 Janet did her graduate studies at UC San Diego, where she earned M.S. and Ph.D. degrees in Applied Mechanics and Engineering Science/Bioengineering.
 She spent four years working in the aerospace industry (as an actual rocket scientist), but found herself to be better suited to her current role, combining art and technology in a mostly-undefined workspace.

 Enlighted creates custom lighted stage clothing for professional entertainers in the music industry, as well as for applications in art, theater, dance, theme parks, athletic events, television, film, and advertising.
 We develop custom electronics to produce a variety of lighting effects in garments and textile-based accessories.